Creatures of Faerie: Herne

 * * *

 Herne is known as the hunter in traditional folklore and is often said to lead the Wild Hunt.
 I wanted to keep the hunter’s spirit for my interpretation of Herne, but I also wanted a darker face to him.
-A lot of the fay in The Fey Man are sophisticated, so Herne was a great opportunity to create something more of a monster.
+Herne was a great opportunity to create something more of a monster.
 A piece of art really inspired me: Elkhorn by Brom.
 That grubby, animalistic feel was just perfect for Herne.
+That dark, animalistic face comes to the fore in The Northern Wastes as he leads the hunt for Thomas Rymour.